Monash-FIT3170/2025W1-Commitment/README.md

 - Rust v1.84.0
 - Tauri v2.4.0 ([Tauri prereqs](https://v2.tauri.app/start/prerequisites/))
 - Node.js v20+
-- Preferably use `pnpm` instead of `npm` for install speed and consistency
+- Use `npm` for install speed and consistency

 To set up your device for developing GitGauge: